Sexual Harassment Response and Prevention Policy

 Complaint and Investigation of Sexual Harassment

-To file a complaint, contact Mary Blaine, Interim Director of Human Resources.
+To file a complaint, contact John Borner, Dean of Student Affairs.

 For a link to the College Sexual Harassment Complaint form, Harassment and Discrimination Reporting Form.